Ketosis from a low carb diet

 Low or high levels?

 As a rule of thumb, a value over 5 ppm is considered a ketogenic state.
-When you are on a LCHF diet, the aceton levels can reach up to 40 ppm or higher.
+When you are on a Low Carb diet or fasting, the aceton levels can be much higher — up to 250ppm.
 But the acetone levels are individual by nature, so it’s important to compare to your previous results rather than a standard chart.
+For some 40ppm is a high value — for others 120ppm: your range is personal and reflects your individual metabolism.

 Using the results